darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/01 - Siege at Coldreach.md

 Goal: Deliver a plea for aid and be believed by proving herself in battle and on the line.
 Conflict: Organized sellsword assault (Serathis coin) with alchemical chaff; storm; skepticism; breach attempt at the North Bend.
 Turn: Samantha holds a ladder breach in close quarters with disciplined strikes and an empowered smite, buying time for Melf's stonework and Lareth's fire lines.
-Outcome: West Gate compromised; ordered withdrawal toward [[Winter University]] to regroup, brew countermeasures, and hear Samantha's petition.
+Outcome: West Gate compromised; ordered withdrawal from Coldreach district to prepare city defenses and coordinate with magistrates; Samantha's expertise now needed for the larger threat analysis and University consultation.

 The third bell swung to war when the first ladder hit stone.
 Samantha took the stairs two at a time, each breath burning her throat in the frozen air.
 She had come to speak in a council chamber—now a guard with frost-cracked lips redirected her: "If you're a caster, up.
 We need hands, not speeches."